inspektral/envil/README.md

 1. Clone repository.
 2. Run `npm install` in repo root at the command line.
 3. Open `extension.js` in vscode and press `F5`.
 Select the option to run the "Extension Development Host."
-4. You may be prompted to install the HyperScope and APC Customie UI ++ vscode extensions, allow it.
+4. You may be prompted to install the HyperScope and Custom UI Style vscode extensions, allow it.

-This extension has been tested in Windows 10 Home only.
+This extension has been tested in Windows 10 only.

 ## Credits